Board of Directors

 Martha Tory was appointed to AECL’s Board of Directors in October 2016 and serves as Chair of the Board’s Audit Committee.

 Ms. Tory retired in 2015 from Ernst & Young LLP where she was an audit partner with responsibility for clients in a variety of industries.
-She is currently involved as a Board member with a number of organizations: her current positions include being a Board member and Chair of the Audit Committee at HomEquity Bank, MaRS Discovery District, University of Toronto Press and George Brown College.
-She is also a Board member, member of the Audit Committee and Chair of the Business and Human Resources Committee at Sunnybrook Health Sciences Centre.
+She is currently involved as a Board member with a number of organizations: her current positions include being a Board member and Chair of the Audit Committee at HomEquity Bank, MaRS Discovery District, University of Toronto Press, George Brown College and Sunnybrook Health Sciences Centre.

 Ms. Tory is a member of the Accounting Standards Oversight Council, an independent body responsible for monitoring and evaluating the performance of and providing input into the strategic direction and priority setting of the Accounting Standards Board and Public Sector Accounting Board, the groups responsible for determining accounting standards for Canadian organizations.